 Surf has been my life since I was 8 years old.
 It’s all about the surf.
 Only recently did I start to get into surfing big waves.
 So, I want to keep humble about it.

 How did you start surfing big waves?

 My boss, Joana, is a big waves rider.
-She was the one who gave me the opportunity to try it.
+She was the one who allowed me to try it.